 Students can enhance a resume or prepare for graduate school by working in one of Harvard's research labs.
 At the Office of Career Services, learners can research jobs and internships, make resume revisions, and research employers attending upcoming career fairs.
 Other services include drop-in advising and 30-minute appointments with a career counselor.

 Harvard accepts the Common Application, and homeschooled prospective students can apply.
 High school seniors should ask two teachers for a recommendation letter.
 Fifty-five percent of undergraduates receive some form of institutional or departmental financial aid, and 20% of learners pay no tuition.
+Harvard is an Ivy League school, which means that tuition is more expensive, whether you live in or out of state.
+The tuition at Harvard is about $54,002 per year on average, and it will take you the typical four years to finish your undergraduate degree.

 Carolina's bachelor's in psychology program offers two concentration options.
 Each concentration includes general education, psychology, and statistical analysis courses that prepare students for graduate study.